clairedavid/intro_to_ml/_sources/basics/log_reg_5_multiclass.md

  <sub>Image: [analyticsvidhya.com](https://www.analyticsvidhya.com/blog/2021/05/multiclass-classification-using-svm/)</sub>
 ```

-A multi-class classification problem can be split into multiple binary classification datasets and be trained as a binary classification model each.
-Such approach is a heuristic method, that is to say not optimal nor direct.
-But it eventually does the job.
-There are two main approaches of such methods for multiclassification.
+There are two main approaches of such methods for multiclass classification.

 ## One-to-One approach